 Clinical Data to Date

-Open-Label, Randomized Clinical Trial of Convalescent Plasma in 103 Hospitalized Patients With Severe or Life-Threatening COVID-19
+Open-Label Randomized Clinical Trial of Convalescent Plasma in Hospitalized Patients With Severe or Life-Threatening COVID-19

-This open-label, randomized clinical trial of convalescent plasma versus standard of care for patients with severe or life-threatening laboratory-confirmed COVID-19 was conducted in seven medical centers in Wuhan, China, from February 14 to April 1, 2020.
-The primary outcome was time to clinical improvement within 28 days, which was defined as patient discharged alive or a two-point reduction on a six-point disease severity scale.
+An open-label randomized clinical trial of convalescent plasma versus standard of care for patients with severe or life-threatening laboratory-confirmed COVID-19 was conducted in Wuhan, China, from February 14 to April 1, 2020.
+The primary outcome was time to clinical improvement within 28 days.
 Only plasma units with a SARS-CoV-2 viral spike-receptor binding domain-specific IgG titer of at least 1:640 were transfused.
-The median dose of ABO-compatible, transfused convalescent plasma was 200 mL.
-The time from symptom onset to study randomization was 27 days in the treatment group and 30 days in the control group.3
+The median time from symptom onset to study randomization was 27 days in the treatment group and 30 days in the control group.8

-Due to control of the COVID-19 outbreak in Wuhan, the trial was terminated early after 103 of the planned 200 patients were enrolled.
-Among the enrolled patients, 45 had severe disease and 58 had life-threatening disease.
-Baseline severity scores and use of concomitant therapies were similar between the treatment and control groups.
-Although the groups were well-balanced by age (with a median age of 70 years in the treatment group vs. 69 years in the control group), the proportion of men in the control group (65%) was greater than in the convalescent plasma group (52%).
-There was no significant difference between the treatment and control groups in the primary outcome of time to clinical improvement within 28 days (hazard ratio 1.40; 95% confidence interval [CI], 0.79–2.49; P = 0.26).
-Among those with severe disease, 91% of the convalescent plasma recipients and 68% of the control patients improved by Day 28 (difference 23%; odds ratio [OR] 1.34; 95% CI, 0.
+Due to the decreasing incidence of COVID-19 in Wuhan, the trial was terminated early after 103 of the planned 200 patients were enrolled.
+There was no significant difference between the treatment and control groups in time to clinical improvement within 28 days (HR 1.40; 95% CI, 0.79–2.49; P = 0.26).
+Among those with severe disease, 91% of the convalescent plasma recipients and 68% of the control patients improved by Day 28 (difference of 23%; OR 1.34; 95% CI, 0.
 98–1.83; P = 0.07).
-Among those with life-threatening disease, 21% of patients in the treatment group and 24% in the control group improved (difference -3.4%; OR 0.86; 95% CI, 0.33–2.24; P = 0.75).
-There was no significant difference in mortality between the groups (16% vs. 24% for the treatment and control groups, respectively; OR 0.65; 95% CI, 0.29–1.46; P = 0.30).
-At 24, 48, and 72 hours, the rates of negative SARS-CoV-2 viral polymerase chain reaction were significantly higher in the convalescent plasma group than in the control group (45% vs. 15%, respectively, at 24 hours, P = 0.003; 68% vs. 33%, respectively, at 48 hours, P = 0.001; and 87% vs. 38%, respectively, at 72 hours, P < 0.001).
-Two transfusion-related events were reported, including one severe event; both events resolved with supportive care.
+Among those with life-threatening disease, the proportion of patients who showed clinical improvement was similar between the treatment (21%) and control (24%) groups.
+There was no significant difference in mortality (16% vs. 24% of patients in the treatment and control groups, respectively; P = 0.30).
+At 24 hours, the rates of negative SARS-CoV-2 viral polymerase chain reaction were significantly higher in the convalescent plasma group (45%) than in the control group (15%; P = 0.003), and differences persisted at 72 hours.

-The limitations of this study include that it was not blind and that, on average, the convalescent plasma was administered approximately 1 month into the disease course.
-In addition, the study was terminated early, and thus the sample size was insufficient to detect smaller but clinically meaningful differences in clinical outcomes.
+The study was not blinded, and, on average, convalescent plasma was administered approximately 1 month into the disease course.
+Also, the study was terminated early, and thus lacked sufficient power to detect differences in clinical outcomes between the study groups.

 This study has not been peer reviewed.